DevCreel/RemoteControlBot/README.md

 - {DIR} - folder with RemoteControlBot files
 - {TOKEN} - your bot token
 - {CHAT_ID} - your Telegram account chat_id (optional param to secure your connection)
+6. If you are using Windows 10, then you need to start the powershell in administrator mode and run the command `Set-ExecutionPolicy unrestricted`
-6. Doubleclick `RemoteControlBot.bat` to start script
+7. Doubleclick `RemoteControlBot.bat` to start script
-7. Send message `/start` to your bot
+8. Send message `/start` to your bot